nhsbsa/research-playbook/app/posts/-2021-08-27-Being-a-UR-in-the-NHSBSA.md

 ---
-title: Being a UR in the NHS BSA description:Useful hints and tips to make life in digital easier
+title: Being a UR in the NHS BSA
+description: Useful hints and tips to make life in digital easier
 date: 2021-27-08
 ---